-imposing little restriction on the functional form.
-We can see that the expected upward sloping relation holds only for middle- and high-income countries.
-The relation is downward sloping for lowincome countries; this involves almost 20% of the countries in the sample.
-The turning point is at 2130 PPP \$ per-capita (2011 prices), which is equivalent to the income of Lesotho in the year 2011.
+We can see that the expected upward sloping relation holds only for middleand high-income countries.
+The relation is downward sloping for low-income countries; this involves almost 20 percent of the countries in the sample.
+The turning point is at 2,130 PPP \$ per-capita (2011 prices), which is equivalent to the income of Lesotho in the year 2011.

-Fig. 3 reports 95% confidence bands of the LOWESS estimation derived from the standard errors of the smoothed values.
+Figure 3 reports 95% confidence bands of the LOWESS estimation derived from the standard errors of the smoothed values.
 The confidence interval confirms the non-monotonic pattern of the data.
-The pseudo- $R^2$ of the non-parametric estimation is 0.72, which is higher than the 0.50 $R^2$ of the linear model.
+The Pseudo- $R^2$ of the non-parametric estimation is 0.72, which is higher than the 0.50 $R^2$ of the linear model.
 The F-test comparing the non-parametric model to the linear one rejects the null hypothesis that the non-linear model does not provide a statistically significant better fit.

-Standard cross-country OLS regression supports the finding of the non-parametric estimation.
+Standard cross-country OLS regression supports the finding of the nonparametric estimation.
 Table 1 shows that a quadratic specification of the price-income relations confirms the non-monotonic pattern.
 Both Income and Income are statistically significant.
 The coefficient associated to the linear term is negative and the quadratic one is positive, indicating a convex relation.
-The marginal effect of income on price turns positive around 2643 PPP \$ per-capita (2011 prices), which is equivalent to the income of Cote d'Ivoire in the year 2011.
-The turning point from the quadratic specification is at a higher level of income than from the previous non-parametric estimation.
+The marginal effect of income on price turns positive around 2,643 PPP \$ per-capita (2011 prices), which is equivalent to the income of Cote d'Ivoire in the year 2011.
+The turning point from the quadratic specification is at a higher level of income than from the previous non-parametric estimation, but increases the risk of bias by including observations from other parts of the density.
+A small bandwidth can better identify genuine features of the underlying density, but increases the variance of the estimation.
+In the paper I use the default STATA bandwidth of 0.8, which is a conservative choice and provides a lower-bound of the non-monotonic pattern of the data.
+The Pseudo- $R^2$ of the LOWESS estimation is maximized a at a bandwidth of 0.4, which delivers a stronger non-monotonicity at the cost of higher variance.
+Using a Kernel estimation rather than a LOWESS conveys very similar results to the ones presented in the paper.

+estimation.
 The countries on the downward sloping path are listed in Table 3; we can notice that these are mainly African and some Asian (no Latin-American).

-Given the functional form $Price_i = \alpha + \beta \ Income_i + \gamma \ Income_i^2 + \epsilon_i$ , Lind and Mehlum (2010) show that in order to test for the presence of a U-relation, it is necessary to formulate the following joint null hypothesis:
+Given the functional form $Price_i = \alpha + \beta Income_i + \gamma Income_i^2 + \epsilon_i$ , Lind and Mehlum (2011) show that in order to test for the presence of a U-relation, it is necessary to formulate the following joint null hypothesis:

-$$H_0: \beta + 2 \gamma \operatorname{Income}{\min} \ge 0 \text{ and/or } \beta + 2 \gamma \operatorname{Income}{\max} \le 0$$ (1)
+$$H_0: \beta + 2\gamma Income{min} \ge 0 \text{ and/or } \beta + 2\gamma Income{max} \le 0$$ (1)